lorecchia/CS131-Combinatoric-Structures/midterm1info.md

 # Information for Midterm 1: 2/16/2017
+Last updated: Sunday 2/12 at 12.25pm.

+## Logistics:
 The midterm will take place in class, from 3.30pm to 4.45pm.
+	- You will have space to solve the exercises on the exam booklet, so no extra paper is needed.
+	- No cheatsheets or index cards allowed.
+	- Please write in pen, not pencil.
+	- Please make a note of your CS131 ID number, the one you use for homework.
+You will have to use the same number to identify your midterm.

 ## Material covered

 - Everything from Lectures 1-6.
 Lecture notes are available on [Piazza](https://piazza.com/bu/spring2017/cs131/resources).